Infamous: Festival of Blood: Plot

 Cole goes to Ignatius's grave to retrieve the weapon, but finds that the vampires have already claimed it.
 Using his finely-tuned vampire senses, Cole is able to identify the vampire who stole it, but he does not have it either.
 Desperate, Cole heads towards Bloody Mary's tomb, believing it to be there.
 Instead, he discovers a plot by the vampires to set fire to the surface of New Marais with white phosphorus bombs, as well as mementos kept by Bloody Mary detailing her past.

 According to the mementos, Mary was once a governess to a wealthy family until she contracted a fatal case of smallpox.
 Her admirer, a vampire named Marco, turned her to save her life, and the two went to Europe to start new lives.
 One night, they were ambushed by Ignatius and Marco was killed, cursing Mary to remain a vampire for all eternity.
 Enraged, Mary established her own clan and traveled to New Marais, where she terrorized the inhabitants until Ignatius captured her and she was burnt alive.

 Realizing the power of the cross, Cole and Zeke set out to retrieve it.
 Upon finding it, the two storm the church, with Cole holding off Mary and her forces while Zeke plants the phosphorus bombs he stole earlier.
 As the morning sun rises, Cole struggles to escape the church as Zeke detonates the bombs, destroying Mary and her clan.
 Her death frees Cole and he returns to normal.

 Back in the present, Zeke finishes his story.
 The woman refuses to believe him until Cole arrives, needing Zeke's help to retrieve The Amp from a pool.
 The woman follows Cole to help him out and thanks Zeke for "informing" her before revealing herself to be a vampire, much to his shock.

 Reception

 Infamous: Festival of Blood received "generally positive reviews", according to review aggregator Metacritic.

-As of November 19, 2011, the game was the number one downloaded game on the PlayStation Network, and was the number two downloaded game of November 2011.
-According to PlayStation Blog, Festival of Blood was the fastest-selling PlayStation 3 downloadable game launched on PlayStation Network, as of December 2011.
+At the time of release, the game was the number one downloaded game on the PlayStation Network, and was the number two downloaded game of November 2011.
+According to PlayStation Blog, Festival of Blood was the fastest-selling PlayStation 3 downloadable game launched on PlayStation Network at the time.
 The record was later surpassed by Journey.